 Ah, Berlin.
 Coined "poor but sexy" by a former mayor, head straight to East Side Gallery for the best in Berlin street art.
 The longest remaining piece of the Berlin Wall was converted into a freely accessible open-air gallery in 1990 and painted by 118 international artists.
 Or, head to the RAW grounds in Friedrichshain with its many artworks, raw charm, techno clubs and shabby-chic bars.
 Experience magnificent works by well-known artists likened to Banksy.
 However, home-grown 1UP Crew radiate authentic street charm.

-While Portugal is famous for bright tiles for house facades, there is also an impressive deal of urban art.
+While Portugal is famous for its bright tiles on house facades, there is also an impressive amount of urban art.
 The coastal city of Porto is proof that artwork on the streets is not just for megacities.
 Masterpieces are scattered all over Porto and Gaia rather than being concentrated in specific locations, with legendary murals by Portuguese artists including Vhils and Daniel Eime.

 Start with the former industrial district Metaxourgeio, where murals line up on the huge factory walls.
 See brilliant portraits alternating with black and white stencils.
 Alexandros Vasmoulakis is known for his rousing mixed media artworks, Woozy a lively and colourful artist and Kez is an iconic local minimalist.
 Sonke's black and white lines are hard to miss.